SveSop/nvidia-libs/README.md

 ## DAZ Studio

-In case you do NOT use nvml (wine-nvml) library to emulate nvml.dll, DAZ Studio will
+In case you do NOT use nvml (wine-nvml) library to emulate nvml.dll, DAZ Studio MAY
-show 2 "adapters" for rending.
+show 2 "adapters" for rendering.
 Choose the one that show your GPU name, and NOT the other.

 NVML can be installed by using the `setup_nvml.sh` script included in the package and for
-DAZ Studio is recommended.
+DAZ Studio it is recommended.

 ## Info